Statkus/ambi/README.md

 - If you want to remove the image (should not be done if you want to reuse it as it takes time to build the image):
   - make remove-server-image

+## Configuration

-At startup ./ambi will look for two files in ambi root directory:
+At startup the executable will look for two files in ambi root directory:
 - "server_address.txt", this file must contain the address of the server in which ambi will be executed
 - "yt_api_key.txt", this file must contain a valid Youtube API key

 The server use the port 80, on Linux based system the access to port 80 needs root privilege.

+When launched from the Docker container, the stdout and stderr outputs of the executable are logged in "server_log.txt".